dyninst/dyninst/docs/proccontrol/overview.rst

 performance impact.

-Once the ProcControlAPI user knows that a callback is ready to be delivered they can call :cpp:func:Process::handleEvents`, which will invoke all callback functions.
+Once the ProcControlAPI user knows that a callback is ready to be delivered they can call :cpp:func:`Process::handleEvents`, which will invoke all callback functions.
 Alternatively, if the ProcControlAPI user does not need to handle events outside of ProcControlAPI, they can continue to block in :cpp:func:`Process::handleEvents` without going through the notification